ahm3tak1f616/Safepaths/README.md

-# SafePaths (Minecolonies)
+# Safepaths (Minecolonies)

-SafePaths is a lightweight, standalone NeoForge mod that brings organic path formation to your Minecraft world.
+Safepaths is a lightweight, standalone NeoForge mod that brings organic path formation to your Minecraft world.
 Walking over the same blocks repeatedly will gradually trample them into dirt paths.
 Established paths reward entities with a configurable movement speed boost, making travel through your base or village faster and more immersive.

 ## Features
 * **Organic Path Creation:** Traverse the same block multiple times to naturally form a path.